Government relief on student loans during coronavirus

 Other sources of funding

-Short answer – loans have to be paid back, but grants don’t.
+Short answer – student loans have to be paid back, but grants don’t.
 A loan is usually paid back with interest, meaning you pay extra for the convenience of borrowing money you don’t have at the moment.
 A grant is free money.
 You can keep it without any fees and without having to pay it back.

 Repaying your loan